gicodes/be-descrete/README.md

 # beDescrete.app
-is a mini web application used to compose and share anonymous messages.
+is a simple web application used to compose and share anonymous messages.

 - This application utilises the *window.location* to redirect the browser.
 - This application was built on HTML and vanilla Javascript.